 Compared to traditional processes, the manufacture of one Colourkind shirt and pair of trousers saves 100 litres of water – that’s a full bathtub – and 300kg of CO2 emissions, as much as you’d make driving a car for 12 hours!

 We use recycled fabrics in more and more of our products, but only those made with more than 50% recycled content are awarded our MADEKIND™ label.

 Up to 12.7 million tonnes of plastic waste enters our oceans each year and plenty more ends up in landfill.
 By reusing this plastic to create new fabrics we reduce waste sent to landfill, by choosing recycled gear you can help to keep plastic from polluting our waterways and reduce our dependence on oil while also cutting CO2 emissions.

 We’ve been using recycled materials now in our products since the 70s when our new Yeti gaiter, which incorporated old tractor inner tubes, set a new standard in foot protection.

 We are proud to be the first British brand to join the bluesign® system. bluesign® is the industry leading initiative which works with chemical suppliers, textile mills and component manufacturers to eliminate harmful substances from the supply chain; ensuring that products are safe for consumers, workers and the environment.

 We use the system to identify and work with the most responsible suppliers in the business so that when you see the bluesign® logo on a Berghaus product you can be confident that chemicals used in its manufacture have been handled in the safest way throughout the whole process.
 If a product contains more than 90% bluesign® approved fabrics it will achieve the MADEKIND™ label.

-For more details on how we manage other animal based products you can read our Animal Welfare Policy here.
+For more details on how we manage other animal-based products you can read our Ethical Materials Policy here.

 We’re not just looking at the fabrics we use but every stage in a products lifecycle from its design and production to its use and disposal.